Why Your Security AI Is Still Guessing – And How Retrieval Can Fix It

 Conclusion: Stop Guessing, Start Grounding

-It’s not about the future of AI.
-It’s about making AI useful, today.
+It’s not about the future of AI—it’s about making AI reliable today.